mozilla/shield-studies-addon-template/README.md

 ## About This Study

-**Note**: This is toy / demonstration [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) Legacy Addon.
+**Note**: This is toy / demonstration [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) Legacy Add-on.
 Use this as a template for yours

 (Note: get these from your PHD).